HR Guide: Employment Based Green Card

 Step 1(b) - Job Advertisement / Recruitment

-Once the PWD is approved, the employer needs to run advertisement for the job for 30 calendar days using 7 out of the 9 different channels that are determined by the DOL.
-This step is required to make sure that the employer has considered any US citizen or permanent resident, who qualifies, for this job.
+Once the PWD is approved, the employer needs to run advertisement for the job for 30 calendar days using 7 out of the 9 different channels that are determined by the Department of Labor.
+This step is required to make sure that the employer has considered any US citizen or permanent resident, who qualifies, for the prospective Green Card role.

-Note - There may be some added expense for advertisement that the employer needs to shoulder the cost for.
+Note - There may be some added expense for advertisement that the employer will need to should the cost for.

 Step 1(c) - PERM Filing

-Once it is determined that the employer could not find any qualified US citizens or permanent residents for this role, the PERM (Program for Electronic Review Management) can be filed with the DOL.
-This petition is to prove to the DOL that the employer used all means to find a suitable domestic candidate but was not able to find one and hence requesting the DOL to issue an approval.
-The DOL would issue a priority date that determines the place of the employee in the green card line.
-There is no premium processing available for this step.
+Once it is determined that the employer is not find any qualified US citizens or permanent residents for the Green Card role, the PERM (Program for Electronic Review Management) can be filed with the Department of Labor.
+This petition is to prove to the Department of Labor that the employer used all means to find a suitable domestic candidate, but was not able to find one and is therefore requesting the Department of Labor to issue an approval/certification.
+The Department of Labor issues the certification and the priority date is the date when PERM application was filed.
+This priority date determines the place of the employee in the Green Card line.
+There is no Premium Processing available for this step.

 | | Wait time to get PERM approval - 6-8 moths

 This step involves the employer to file the I-140 petition with the USCIS to notify them about the PERM approval for the job and to put the foreign national employee in the line for the Green Card to be issued by the USCIS.
 While the priority date is issued by the DOL, USCIS is the entity who is responsible for issuing the green card.